 Tagging off Ireland was carried out in October/ November 2019 with 12 individuals tagged and released All fish were tagged off the Donegal coast within sight of shore.
 Two vessels were used during the tagging period i.e. the Leah C and Deep Blue.
-These vessels are equipped with transom doors to bring fish on board with specialized gear, fighting chairs to land the fish.
-All 12 fish were captured using angling methods and squid spreader bar lure setups.
-On board, the team placed a wet cloth over the eyes of the fish to keep it calm, maintained constant irrigation of the gills with a hose pumping fresh saltwater, and inserted the PSAT into the dorsal musculature using a titanium tag dart with retention loop.
+These vessels are equipped with transom doors to bring fish on board with specialized gear, fighting chairs to land the fish. aAll 12 fish were captured using angling methods and squid spreader bar lure setups.
+On board, the team performed individual tasks e.g. placing of wet cloth over the eyes of the fish to keep the fish calm, constant irrigation of the gills with a hose pumping fresh saltwater, insertion of the PSAT into the dorsal musculature using a titanium tag dart with retention loop.
 Two other numbered marker tags (spaghetti tags) were also applied to aid in recovering information form tagged fish.
 Fish were then released back into the water.
-The on-board procedure took approximately 3 to 5 minutes.
+The onboard procedure takes approximately 3 to 5 minutes.
 Bad weather conditions during the period available for electronic tagging caused some planned tagging trips to be cancelled and hindered the efforts of the taggers.

 Although a total of 19 trips were undertaken (19 boat days), vessels had to return to port early in some circumstances due to the adverse weather conditions, additionally these weather conditions made spotting of busting tuna more difficult due to increased sea state.
 Nonetheless, no significant problems were encountered during tagging operations and no modifications were made to the tagging protocols.
+The final report is available in Annex 1a, document no. 26.

-Tagging in Skagerrak was done under the framework of a Scandinavian Bluefin Marathon in waters near Denmark and Sweden at the end of August and beginning of September 2019.
+Tagging in Skagerrak was done under a framework of a Scandinavian Bluefin Marathon in waters near Denmark and Sweden at the end of August and beginning of September 2019.
 This project relied heavily on the participation and dedication of experienced big game anglers who volunteered their time to safely catch and tag bluefin tunas by rod and reel.
 Fifteen tunas were then tagged with a pop-up satellite tag as well as a spaghetti conventional tag.
 Fish were measured and small samples of tissue were removed for genetic analyses.
 All the tunas were caught using rod and reel, typically using balloons and drifting.
 Baits were largely mackerel with some garfish.
 When a tuna was gaffed by the anglers, it was swum 5-10m from the boat at app.
 2 knots to facilitate recovery of the tuna.
 The tuna was then transferred with a rope to the tagging boat where tagging and sampling was performed.
 As soon as the tuna's mouth was out of water, it was continuously ventilated with fresh seawater using a large pump; the tuna's eyes were covered with a wet dark microfiber towel.
 Tuna was tagged, sampled (fin clip, blood sample and muscle biopsy) and the hook was removed.
 It was then measured and then released back into the water.
 Generally, all tagging, sampling and release was done within 2 minutes.
+The final report is available in Annex 1a, document no. 25.

-In addition, in July 2019, 7 electronic tags were deployed Olhão, Portugal, as a part of a practical session of the Workshop on electronic tagging deployment methodologies.
+In addition, in July 2019, 7 electronic tags were deployed Olhão, Portugal, as a part of a practical session of the Workshop on electronic tagging deployment methodologies (see point 4.3.2.a).